josh-works/josh-works.github.io/index.md

 There's three classes of laws that make the beautiful urbanism illegal:

-1. Mandatory parking minimum laws
+1. Mandatory minimum parking laws
+1. Minimum setback laws
-1. Minimum set-back laws
+1. Minimum lot size laws
-1. Prohibitions on mixing residential and commercial uses

-I'd like to fix all three of these problems, and I'd like your help along the way.
-Drop your email address in here:
+I'd like to help fix all three of these barriers, and I literally[^literally-not-figuratively] cannot do it without you.

+And if you are skeptical of what I'm trying to do?
+Or you'd rather read about software and not urban design?
+I'd recommend experimenting with the newsletter despite these reservations:

 <aside class="ck-form">
-  <h4>Did you enjoy what you've read?
-You'll probably like my ✉️ newsletter.</h4>
+  <h4>So, are you interested?
+Then punch your email in below 👇</h4>
   <script async data-uid="b69af6ca8e" src="https://josh-thompson.ck.page/b69af6ca8e/index.js"></script>
   <p><i>If you don't see the subscribe form above, <a href="https://josh-thompson.ck.page/b69af6ca8e">click here</a>.</i></p>
   <p><i>Here's a <a href="https://ckarchive.com/b/27u2hohnplq6">sample of what I send</a>.
 I will treat your email address with </i>❤️</p>